codemix/yii2-localeurls/README.md

 When persistence is enabled, the component will fire a `languageChanged` event whenever the language stored in session or cookie changes.
-Here's an example how this can be used:
+Here's an example how this can be used to track user languages in the database:

 ```php
 <?php